-York Technical College's enrollment growth as compared to other two-year colleges is even more dramatic when viewed as cumulative growth since base year 2001.
-The College has grown nearly 28% compared to 18% for the other South Carolina Technical Colleges.
+York Technical College's enrollment growth as compared to other two-year colleges is evident when viewed as cumulative growth since base year 2001.
+The College has grown nearly 38% compared to 26% for the other South Carolina Technical Colleges.